srburton/JadeDSL/README.md

 JadeDSL is designed with OWASP Top 10 in mind and includes:

 - Token sanitization

-- Structural parser validation
+- Structural validation

-- Maximum node limits
+- Node limit enforcement

-- Operator white-listing
+- Operator allow-listing

 ---